-How to Make Google Search Partners Work for You
+Google Search Partners: Misconceptions & Making It Work

-If you create a search campaign, you are automatically opted into the display network and search partners by default.
+When you create a new search campaign, you’re automatically opted into the display network and search partners by default.

-It’s a widely-accepted best practice to disable the display network within search campaigns.

-But, unlike the display network, there’s no other way to target the search partner network, aside from layering into a search campaign.

-The biggest con?
-The lack of control and visibility.
-(Psst… Google, if you’re reading this, this is low-hanging fruit for increasing advertiser satisfaction.)
+This allows your ads to appear on properties owned by Google (like YouTube and Google Maps), companies they have partnered with (e.g., Amazon and Walmart), and other websites that sell ad placements.

+Google doesn’t publish a complete list of search partners, but websites that show these ads must opt-in and in return, they receive a share of the advertising profits.

+You also have limited control over ad auctions, as bid modifiers cannot be used.

+So, how do you make the search partners network work for your campaigns?

-With that said, let’s talk about some ways that you can gain visibility and control to make sure that the search partner network is performing as well as possible.
+Let’s look at some of the ways you can use the Google Search Partners network to gain visibility and control while making sure it’s performing as well as possible.

-5 Common Misconceptions About Search Partners
+5 Common Misconceptions About Google Search Partners

-Before we jump into management tips – we should first cover exactly what the search partner network is and some of the common misconceptions.
+Before we jump into management tips, we should first cover exactly what the Search Partner network is and some of the common misconceptions.

-Misconception 1: All of the Sites Included Are Smaller Search Engines
+Misconception 1: All Sites Included Are Smaller Search Engines

-Despite being called “search partners”, the sites included within Google’s search partners are not all search engines.
+Despite being called “search partners,” the sites included within Google’s search partners are not all search engines.

 In fact, Google defines its Search Partners as:

 “Sites in the Search Network that partner with Google to show ads.

 Search partners extend the reach of Google Search ads to hundreds of non-Google websites, as well as YouTube and other Google sites.

 On search partners sites, your ads can appear on search results pages, on site directory pages, or on other pages related to a person’s search.”

-Misconception 2: The Search Partners Are Only for Traditional Search Campaigns
+Misconception 2: The Search Partners Are Only For Traditional Search Campaigns

 Actually, the search partner network is also a good way to expand reach for shopping campaigns, as well.

-Misconception 3: Just Because the Search Partners Didn’t Work Before Means They Will Never Work & Should Always Be Excluded
+Misconception 3: Just Because The Search Partners Didn’t Work Before Means They Never Will

 In reality, so much can change with Google Ads in such a short amount of time, that it makes it worth testing – and retesting – different features.